redraskal/redraskal/README.md

 ## Hi there 👋

 I'm Ben!
-A software engineer with a passion for technology and problem-solving.

-My current interests include full-stack development, security research/tooling, and developer tooling.
+A software engineer with an interest in full-stack development, security research/tooling, and developer tooling.

 I live in St. Louis, Missouri, USA.